 |Initiative Status||Phase 1 and 2 investments completed, Phase 3 in development|

-The Biocultural Corridor of the Center West of Mexico has a geographical unit characterized by its wide variety of plants, animals and ecosystems, whose structure and dynamics have been shaped to a greater or lesser extent by thehistory of land use, a directly associated factor to the diversity of cultural features of this region of the country; so that among the objectives of this Corridor is to reconcile the conservation of natural resources with sustainable use.
+The Biocultural Corridor of the Western Center of Mexico has a geographical unit characterized by its wide variety of plants, animals and ecosystems, whose structure and dynamics have been shaped to a greater or lesser extent by the history of land use, a directly associated factor to the diversity of cultural features of this region of the country.
+Among the objectives of this Corridor is to reconcile the conservation of natural resources with sustainable use.

 |Partners||State Governments and Federal entities|